Anujverma89/cheetsheets/c/cpp.md

         // 6) Construcutors have no return type becuase of following reason :
                 // 1) implicit return : they implictly return the object instance
                 // 2) initialization : Constructors are used to instantiate and initialize
-                // 3) To make compiler differentiate between the method and the construtor /*
+                // 3) To make compiler differentiate between the method and the construtor
+        // 7) when the permaterized construcutor is crated the default one doesn't runs at any cost.
+        // 8) When we have peramaterized constructor we also have to give the default one ourslef /*

     NOTE :